Sig Sauer proposes 'showpiece' building with new indoor shooting range

-Sig Sauer Academy is proposing a new $13.5 million building described as a “showpiece” for the firearms training complex in Epping that will include an indoor shooting range with 30 lanes.
+Sig Sauer Academy wants to build a new $13.5 million building for the firearms training complex in Epping that will include an indoor shooting range with 30 lanes.

+Project officials and representatives from Sig Sauer pitched the proposal at an Epping Planning Board meeting last Thursday.

 “I can’t imagine what it’s like for the neighbors and I’m miles away from you,” board member Susan McGeough told Sig Sauer officials.